Techolution/ui-tdd-practice/README.md

 3. To run tests type: `npm run test` each time you want to rerun the tests.

 ### The Holy Process of TDD
-1. Write a failing test first.
+1. Write a failing test first - R.ED
-2. Refactor the source code until the test passes.
+2. Write the source code until the test passes - GREEN.
+3. Refactor the code ( ensuring the test remains GREEN ).

-Fail, Refactor, Pass
+Fail, Pass, Refactor!

-Fail, Rafactor, Pass
+Fail, Pass, Refactor!

 or

-Red, Refactor, Green!
+Red, Green, Refactor!

-Red, Refactor, Green!
+Red, Green, Refactor!

 This is your mantra!